gradle/gradle/design-docs/managed-component-model.md

 - A property or managed element of type `FunctionalSourceSet` cannot be applied when the `LanguageBasePlugin` has not been applied.
 - Model report shows something reasonable for a managed property or collections of type FunctionalSourceSet.

+## Story: Validate model types more eagerly
+TBD:
+One option is to do so in `ModelRegistry.bindAllReferences()` (which might be renamed to `validateRules()`).
+It could just transition everything currently known to ‘projections defined' that should shake out a bunch of errors without closing the universe.
+The idea isn’t necessarily to catch every possible failure that might happen, just to be a reasonable trade off between coverage and the cost of the coverage

 ## Story: A `LanguageSourceSet` of any registered type can be created in any `FunctionalSourceSet` instance

 - All registered `LanguageSourceSet` types are available to be added.